whisthq/whist/protocol/test/README.md

 ### Setting Arbitrary Network Conditions

-The `Protocol: End-to-End Streaming Testing` workflow runs the E2E test a total of 4 times, one for each of the following network conditions on the client EC2 instance:
+The `Protocol: End-to-End Streaming Testing` workflow may run the E2E test many times, for different artificially-modified networking conditions.
+We set artificially

+one for each of the following network conditions on the client EC2 instance:

 1. _Normal condition_: no artificial network condition degradation is applied
 2. _Reduced bandwidth_: the client bandwidth is artificially limited to a max transmit/receive rate of 1Mbit/s